techmin/CS3/README.md

   Hashmap
   Hashtable

-These data structur were studied and applied in the labs.
+These data structur were studied and applied in these labs.